Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

 6. Release: 12.2-Release (or newer)

-7. Configure Basic Properties to your liking
+7. Configure Basic Properties to your liking but add
+- [x] VNET

+  * (While this is not a hard requirement, not having it means things like DLNA will not work)
+  * (You may also encouter other networking issues!
+See: troubleshooting)

 8. Configure Jail Properties to your liking but add
 - [x] allow_raw_sockets

+  * (Highly suggested for easier troubleshooting)
 - [x] allow_mlock

+  * (This is REQUIRED)

 9. Configure Network Properties to your liking